Skip to content

 $ vertex build

-Look inside force-app/main/default/classes/ and you will see a .cls file and a .cls-meta.xml file ready for deployment.
+Look inside force-app/main/vertex/classes/ and you will see a .cls file and a .cls-meta.xml file ready for deployment.

 $ sf project deploy start --target-org <alias>